 Councillors Code of Conduct

-In July 2012 Stevenage Borough Council adopted a new Code of Conduct for elected and co opted members.
+In December 2022 Stevenage Borough Council adopted a new Code of Conduct for elected and co-opted Members.

 The Code of Conduct